-Concentrations of the 2,4,5-trichlorophenol measured in the CH-TRUM wastes did not exceed the dangerous waste limits; therefore, the wastes do not meet the criteria of toxic characteristics based on this organic constituent (waste code D0041).
+Concentrations of the 2,4,5-trichlorophenol measured in the CH-TRUM wastes did not exceed the dangerous waste limits; therefore, the wastes do not meet the criteria of toxic characteristics based on this organic constituent (waste code D041).
 Oxalate and TOC data indicate that the majority of the organic carbon in the waste exists as oxalate.

 The pH of the CH-TRUM wastes is too low to satisfy the pH criterion of a corrosive waste (waste code D002).
 Gas analysis of the headspace vapors in these tanks indicates that all of the toxic vapors except ammonia are well below the threshold limit value-time weighed average (TLV-TWA) (waste code D003).
-Dilution of the tank wastes will be required prior to retrieval to meet this ammonia criterion on all of the wastes except those in the B and T 200 series tanks.
+The tank wastes will need to be diluted prior to retrieval or other mitigation methods to meet this ammonia criterion on all of the wastes except those in the B- and T-200 series tanks.